DTMC-marketplace/DTMCInterviewRepository/ai-agent-interview/cases/case-2-rag-hallucination/README Case 2.md

 ---

-## Deliverables
+## Deliverables to mia@dtmastercarbon.fr

-- Technical document (required)
+- System design document
-- Code or pseudo-code (optional, bonus)
+- Demo or core implementation
+- Sample test cases with expected outputs
-- Time spent
+- Time spent on the case and tokens used